8 Digital Tools You’ll Want to Use to Engage Students

 6. Wordwall (Free & Paid)

-This cool tool allows you create fun interactives and pintables, but it’s the interactives that really stand out.
+This cool tool allows you to create fun interactives and pintables, but it’s the interactives that really stand out.
 There are a whole bunch of templates, such as Gameshow quiz, Whack-a-Mole, and a Maze Chase.
 They all work on desktop and mobile.

 Wordwall makes creating your own resources fast and pain-free.
 You can switch templates instantly, so when you create one activity, you’re really creating more.
 That means more variety for students who get bored easily!